Mixing and observation for Markov operator cocycles: Mixing

 \subsection{Problems}

-We finally give two related problems.
-Our definitions of mixing tell us only the convergence, and one of importance for mixing arguments is to evaluate its decay rate as seen in the previous works \cite{BKS,DFGV,BBR,Gundlach1996}.
-Thus, we state the following problem: \begin{problem} Evaluate decay rates of mixing for each type of mixing in Theorem \ref{Thm:mixing}. \end{problem}
+We finally propose a related problem.
+Our definitions of mixing were given in terms of the decay of the correlation between $P^{(n)}_\omega f$ and $g$ (or $g_{\sigma^n\omega}$), and it is of great importance to evaluate the \emph{rate} of decay, as seen in the previous works \cites{BBR,BKS,DFGV,Gundlach1996}.
+Thus, we pose the following problem: \begin{problem} Investigate the relationship between decay rates of correlations for each type of mixing in Definition \ref{eme}. \end{problem}

-Furthermore, the counter example showed in section \ref{ss:ce} is applicable to prior mixing, and we have never seen the difference between posterior mixing for homogeneous observables and inhomogeneous observables in $B(\Omega,L^\infty(X,m))$, or between prior and posterior mixing for inhomogeneous observables in $B(\Omega,L^\infty(X,m))$ yet.
-Hence, the following is an also open question.

-\begin{problem} Prove or disprove that posterior mixing for homogeneous observables implies posterior mixing for inhomogeneous observables in $B(\Omega,L^\infty(X,m))$.
-Moreover, prove or disprove posterior mixing for inhomogeneous observables in $B(\Omega,L^\infty(X,m))$ implies prior mixing for inhomogeneous observables in $B(\Omega,L^\infty(X,m))$. \end{problem}
+All results introduced in Remark \ref{B} established not only mixing property but also exponential mixing (for expanding or hyperbolic maps).
+As mentioned there, these results include both prior and posterior mixing for both homogeneous and inhomogeneous observables.
+We also remark that Froyland et al.~recently developed a multiplicative ergodic theorem for semi-invertible operator cocycles in \cites{FLQ,GQ}, which enabled one to consider the ``quasi-compactness'' of transfer operator cocycles in terms of Lyapunov exponents and played the key role in the establishment of exponential mixing (and its consequences such as several limit theorems) for random expanding or hyperbolic dynamical systems in \cites{DFGV,DFGV2}.